JanssenProject/jans/jans-cedarling/bindings/cedarling_python/README.md

    ```

    If Rust is not installed, you can install it from [here](https://www.rust-lang.org/tools/install).

-## Installing the Python Library

-Follow these steps to install the Python package in a virtual environment.

 1. **Clone the repository**:
    Ensure the repository is loaded into your directory.